 - What are the choices to be made?

 - How much of my time is all this going to require?

 - Do you get credit or recognition for the work you perform? and

 This guide was complied to allow you to get a basic feeling for the management and operations of the association.
 The following topics are discussed:

 - Structure of the Association

 - The Volunteer’s Responsibilities

-A copy of the current constitution should also be read.
+A copy of the current constitution and bylaws should also be read.

 1. Structure of the Victoria Bowmen

 The Victoria Bowmen Association is a registered society under the British Columbia Societies Act.
 Its purpose (from our Bylaws) is “to promote all phases of archery and without limiting the generality of the foregoing; (a) to organise tournaments and encourage participation at all levels.”